m0rphsec/AutoSPEED/README.md

                    eu:  skip egress and UDP scanning
               -e:  specify exclusions file (OPTIONAL)
 ```
+A non-root account is required for EyeWitness to run correctly, as most browsers do not run correctly as root.

 ### Example: Print help dialog
 `sudo ./Autospeed.sh -h`